 Astronomical salaries and global attention aside, the world of sport shares many themes with our world of work.
 Though our performance won’t be televised and our every move logged on social media, just like athletes many of us do work in teams.
 Our skills are constantly evaluated and we’re judged by the results we produce.
 Some of us also act as mentors and coaches.
-With the long-awaited 2020 Olympic Games in Tokyo about to wrap up, let’s take a look at what we can learn as workers from the world’s best Olympians.
+With the long-awaited 2020 Olympic Games in Tokyo about to wrap up, let’s take a look at 5 lessons we can learn as workers from the world’s best Olympians.

 If it’s not right up there, it won’t be right anywhere

 This summer’s Olympics produced the ultimate display of peak physical performance from many athletes.
-But the decision of Simone Biles to withdraw mid-competition from several of the women’s gymnastics events to focus on her mental health sent a clear signal about the crucial role that mental wellbeing plays in the lives of athletes.
+But the decision of Simone Biles to withdraw mid-competition from several of the women’s gymnastics events to focus on her mental health sent a clear signal about the crucial role that mental well-being plays in the lives of athletes.
 “I say put mental health first because if you don’t then you’re not going to enjoy your sport and you’re not going to succeed as much as you want to,” Biles said.

 2. Take a stand

 Many of us know the story of the Black American track-and-field legend Jesse Owens, who claimed four gold medals in the 1936 Olympic Games in Berlin, an event Adolf Hitler had hoped would showcase the “supremacy” of the “Aryan race”.
 Owens’s inspiring performance was a display of both athletic excellence and courage in the face of tyranny.
-The idea that sport, with its singular focus on physical prowess, is insulated from real-world events has been shattered time and again: only recently, we have witnessed athletes all over the globe uniting in the fight against the racism and inequality they face daily in their profession and in their lives.
+The idea that sport, with its singular focus on physical prowess, is insulated from real-world events has been shattered time and again: only recently, we have witnessed athletes all over the globe uniting in the fight against the racism and inequality they face daily in their profession and their lives.

-It’s vital that we learn from Owens and stand up for what we believe in, in our work life.
+We must learn from Owens and stand up for what we believe in, in our work life.
 We must guard against moral injury — the damage that can occur when our beliefs and moral codes are constantly challenged in the course of our career.
 Companies are waking up to this, and we’ve seen an increase in employee advocacy in recent years.
 In the tech industry, employees question the ethics behind tech products and their impact on society at large.
 Meanwhile, a growing number of entrepreneurs are striving to create businesses that focus on sustainability and provide liveable wages for their workers.

 The notion that work exists in a bubble separate from the real world is being shattered as workers take a stand to protect our rights and create solutions to address inequality.

 3. Learning never stops

 As the most-decorated Paralympian in history, the swimmer Trischa Zorn reeled in 55 medals, 41 of them gold, in a career that spanned seven Paralympic Games, from 1980 to 2004.
-Her dominance in the pool, where she won the freestyle, backstroke, breaststroke and butterfly, remains unmatched to this day.
+Her dominance in the pool, where she won the freestyle, backstroke, breaststroke, and butterfly, remains unmatched to this day.

 Before the 2000 Paralympic Games in Sydney, Zorn was invited to train full-time at the US Olympic Training Center in Colorado Springs, a first for a Paralympic athlete at that time.
 Zorn’s legacy was already secure but she grabbed the opportunity to learn and further develop her skills, even delaying her law studies for a year to focus on training.